abesabri/jHack18/README.md

-# hackUPC2018
+# JacobsHack2018

-This repository is for developing our HackUPC 2018 project.
+This repository is for developing our Jacobs Hack 2018 project.

 ## Getting Started